grimmlab/easyPheno/docs/source/models/mlp.rst

 Multilayer Perceptron
 ===============================
 Subsequently, we give details on our implementation of a Multilayer Perceptron (MLP, also known as feedforward neural network).
-References for a more detailed theoretical background can be found at the end of this page, which were also used for writing this page.
+References for a more detailed theoretical background can be found at the end of this page, which were also used for writing this text.
 We use PyTorch for our implementation.
 For more information on specific PyTorch objects that we use, e.g. layers, see the `PyTorch documentation <https://pytorch.org/docs/stable/index.html>`_.